1984 Pakistan coup attempt: Funding

 In late 1982, the plotters began collecting funds to organise exiled Pakistani leftists in the UK.
 They plotters also planned that this money would also be used to stir up protests against the Zia ul Haq regime in Pakistan.

 Kazim was a successful lawyer, and he agreed to give the plotters over Rs.
 90,000 for the planned coup d'état against the Zia regime.

 Motive

 Kazim in an interview told the Pakistan monthly magazine, Herald, that the plotters were planning to topple Zia and establish a populist military regime (headed by Major Aftab).
 Moreover, Khar had also suggested to the coup plotters that once the coup is successful Kazim should be given an important post in the new regime.

 Arrest of plotters

 In 1984, that Kazim realised that the coup was nipped in the bud by military intelligence apparatus before its planned execution.
 Seth Abid played as double agent and informing the military about the plot.
 All the conspirators were arrested, including Kazim.
-They were Court martialed in attock and were all given heavy jail sentences, but were released in 1988 by the first Benazir Bhutto regime.
+They were Court martialed in attock and were all given heavy jail sentences, but were released in 1988 by the first Benazir Bhutto government.